lilsunny243/treasury-proposals/cloudflare-enterprise-2021-august-to-october/README.md

 # Cloudflare Enterprise Plan for Subscan from August 2021 to October 2021

 Subscan is an aggregate high-precision blockchain explorer for Substrate-based chains.
-We have supported several influential blockchains, including Polkadot, Kusama, and Westend over a year.
+We have been supporting several influential blockchains, including Polkadot, Kusama, Rococo, and Westend for over a year.
 For many users, Subscan is their first stop in the blockchain world.
 As we continue to deliver new features and support more blockchains, our user base is on the steady rise.
 Therefore, high robustness and availability are currently among our major concerns.

-## Why We Can't Do without Firewall?
+## Why We Can't Do Without a Firewall?

-In the past few months, we have become one of the victims of DDoS attacks multiple times.
-For example, there are some of the screenshots from the Google Cloud Platform Load Balancer and our Nginx monitoring system during one of the attacks:
+In the past few months, we have become one of many victims of multiple DDoS attacks.
+For example, here are some of the screenshots from the Google Cloud Platform Load Balancer and our Nginx monitoring system during one of the attacks:

 ![](./chart-nginx-under-attack.png)
 ![](./chart-gcp-load-balancer-under-attack.png)